 In respect of an Additional Delivery Point, First Gas shall set out provisional Interconnection and Termination Fees (if payable) in the Amending Agreement to be executed by the Parties.
 First Gas will determine the provisional fees using the then-current Regulatory Settings and First Gas’ estimate of its cost to design, build, operate and maintain the Additional Delivery Point (Estimated DP Cost).

-Subject to sections 11.6 and 11.7, approximately 4 Months after the Gas-On Date, First Gas shall determine confirmed Interconnection and Termination Fees for each Year until the Expiry Date using the then-current Regulatory Settings and its actual cost to design, build, operate and maintain the Additional Delivery Point (Actual RP Cost).
-First Gas will notify the Interconnected Party of that Actual RP Cost (with reasonable supporting detail) and the confirmed fees for each Year until the Expiry Date, which shall replace the provisional fees set out in the Amending Agreement, in writing as soon as practicable.
+Subject to sections 11.6 and 11.7, approximately 4 Months after the Gas-On Date, First Gas shall determine confirmed Interconnection and Termination Fees for each Year until the Expiry Date using the then-current Regulatory Settings and its actual cost to design, build, operate and maintain the Additional Delivery Point (Actual DP Cost).
+First Gas will promptly notify the Interconnected Party in writing of that Actual RP Cost (with reasonable supporting detail) and the confirmed fees for each Year until the Expiry Date, which shall replace the provisional fees set out in the Amending Agreement.
 First Gas shall debit or credit the Interconnected Party (as the case may be) for the difference in the amount paid to that date based on the provisional Interconnection Fee and the amount that would have been paid based on the confirmed Interconnection Fee in First Gas’ next invoice.

-With effect from the first Reset Date after the Commencement Date, and from every subsequent Reset Date until the Expiry Date, First Gas will re-determine the Interconnection Fees and Termination Fees for each Year remaining until the Expiry Date using the then-current Regulatory Settings and the Actual DP Cost (the new fees to be effective from each Reset Date), and notify the Interconnected Party of those new fees in writing.
-No adjustment to any amounts previously paid by the Interconnected Party shall be made as a result of any re-determination of the Interconnection Fees.
+With effect from the first Reset Date after the Commencement Date and every subsequent Reset Date until the Expiry Date, First Gas will re-determine the Interconnection Fees and Termination Fees for each Year remaining until the Expiry Date using the then-current Regulatory Settings and the Actual DP Cost (the new fees to be effective from each Reset Date), and notify the Interconnected Party of those new fees in writing.
+No adjustment to any amounts previously paid by the Interconnected Party shall be made after any re-determination of Interconnection Fees.

 If, pursuant to any request by the Interconnected Party, First Gas agrees to make material modifications (as determined by First Gas) to a Delivery Point after execution of the relevant Amending Agreement, First Gas may re-determine the Interconnection Fees and the Termination Fees to reflect any actual and reasonable costs it incurs in relation to those modifications.

 When determining or redetermining any fees pursuant to this section 11, First Gas will not include any costs not directly related to the relevant Delivery Point.
-First Gas will round up all Interconnection Fees and Termination Fees to the nearest dollar per Day.
+First Gas will round up all Interconnection Fees, Termination Fees and Odorisation Fees to the nearest dollar per Day.

 Interconnected Fees (and Odorisation Fees) shall be payable from the Gas-on Date until the Expiry Date (inclusive), subject to early termination of this Agreement (in relation to a Delivery Point or in total) pursuant to section 14.